 Proving the ROI:

 With business-to-business marketing, the decision makers will need to see a clear link between your product or service, and the return on investment.
-Whether you are offering IT software that saves resource (and therefore employee costs); or indeed a stationery supplier that can offer cheaper rates or, better products that drive increased brand awareness for the business.
+Whether you are offering an IT software (assume that it’s the best time tracking software) that saves resource (and therefore employee costs); or indeed a stationery supplier that can offer cheaper rates or, better products that drive increased brand awareness for the business.
 Either way, there is a link to that bottom line.

 There is always a need to build relationships – whether a consumer or business relationship, as that is what supports loyalty in the form of repeat purchases and up-sell, as well as becoming advocates of your brand and recommending you.
 However, all evidence points to the B2B relationship requiring a lot more nurturing – whether through marketing, sales, account management and customer experience.